ncatlab/nlab-content/pages/4/3/6/4/4634/content.md

 Another survey article is

-* S. Mahanta, Noncommutative geometry in the framework of differential graded categories, [arXiv:0805.1628](http://arxiv.org/abs/0805.1628).
+* [[Snigdhayan Mahanta]], Noncommutative geometry in the framework of differential graded categories, [arXiv:0805.1628](http://arxiv.org/abs/0805.1628).

 Discussion of how the [[triangulated categories of sheaves|derived category]] of a [[scheme]] determines its commutative and [[noncommutative motive|noncommutative]] [[Chow motive]] is in